Detective constable recruitment process (DHEP route)

 Stage 4 – Assessment

-If successful in application you will be invited to complete a SEARCH assessment.
+Following the familiarisation event you will be invited to complete an online assessment.

-The SEARCH assessment is a national process that all police forces use when recruiting Police Officers.
+The online assessment is a national process hosted by the College of Policing which all police forces use when recruiting police officers.

-The assessment will involve completing a variety of exercises including a written exam, role play and interview.
+The assessment will involve completing a variety of exercises including an interview, written exercise and a briefing exercise.

 Stage 5 – Pre-appointment checks